aaronjameslang/shortcake/README.md

 - There is currently on one deployment environment, which means the tests and prod app use the same database.
 Create seperate environments.

+- Redirect the root path to something useful like the readme

+- Return 404 for non-routes instead of AWS's `Missing Authentication Token`

 - See `TODO`s in code

 ### Scaling Issues